YasirKhattakk/DataAnalysis/README.md

 # DataAnalysis
-This repository contains a comprehensive data analysis project of a Bike store dataset, performed using Google Colab and Jupyter Notebook.
+This repository contains a comprehensive data analysis project of a Bike store (Sales.ipynb) and a DVD rental store (Movie_rental.ipynb) dataset, performed using Google Colab and Jupyter Notebook.
 The goal is to explore, clean, and analyze sales and customer data to uncover meaningful insights that can help businesses improve decision-making.
+The data of DVD rental shop is imported and analyzed resided in a SQL database from where it was imported into an excel file.
+The whole analysis process was done after that.

 ### Project Overview
 Environment: Google Colab & Jupyter Notebook